JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-27-VPNserveur.md

 Internet is not working anymore because the VPN connection is used as default.
 <p align="justify">
 Open the network&internet settings, click on VPN, you will see the status of your VPN connection.
-Click on Change adapter options.
+Click on Change adapter.
 Right click on the VPN you just configured, select properties.
 Click on the tab Networking, select the line internet Protocol Version 4 (TCP/IPv4) and click on properties.
 Then, click on Advanced and unpick the Use default gateway on remote network.
 Click ok, that's it, your internet connection should be back on track.
 If not, try disconnect VPN, check that you have internet back and then reconnect VPN.
 </p>